Azure/data-api-builder/docs/getting-started/getting-started-mysql-db.md

 - `dbo.books`: Table containing books
 - `dbo.books_authors`: Table associating books with respective authors

-[Get script from Anirudh]
-Execute the script in the SQL Server or Azure MySQL Database you decided to use, so that the tables with samples data are created and populated.
+Execute this [sample script for books schema and data](https://github.com/Azure/data-api-builder/blob/main/src/Service/MySqlBooks.sql) in the Azure MySQL Database you decided to use.

 ## Creating a configuration file for DAB
 The Data API builder for Azure Databases engine needs a configuration file.
 There you'll define which database DAB connects to, and which entities are to be exposed by the API, together with their properties.

 For this getting started guide you will use DAB CLI to initialize your configuration file.
 Run the following command:

-dab init --database-type "mssql" --connection-string ""connection-string": "Server=demoazuredbmysql.mysql.database.azure.com;User ID=root;Password=<Password>;database=<dbname>;SslMode=MySqlSslMode.Required;SslCa="{path_to_CA_cert}" --host-mode "Development"
+dab init --database-type "mysql" --connection-string "connection-string": "Server=demoazuredbmysql.mysql.database.azure.com;User ID=root;Password=<Password>;database=<dbname>;SslMode=MySqlSslMode.Required;" --host-mode "Development"

 The command will generate a config file called dab-config.json looking like this: